There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 The better plan is to use your content on these other channels to get attention (traffic) and then get that traffic onto an email list.
 Then, you can sell much more effectively through email.

-Option #1 – Start with blogging: I love blogging because I’ve seen the power it can have to help just about any business.
-I’ve built multiple 7 figure businesses mostly through blogging.
+Option #1 – Start with blogging: we love blogging because we’ve seen the power it can have to help just about any business.
+We’ve built multiple 7 figure businesses mostly through blogging.

-But I rarely sell in blog posts.
-In fact, I can’t think of the last time I even mentioned my services in a post.
+But we rarely sell in blog posts.
+In fact, we can’t think of the last time we even mentioned our services in a post.

-The key is that I have signup forms on my posts—any visitor can sign up for my email list.
+The key is that we have signup forms on our posts—any visitor can sign up for our email list.

-If you haven’t already been doing that, I can help you.
+If you haven’t already been doing that, we can help you.

 - No More Tricks: 5 Ways to Create Content That Google Wants to Rank